morrisfranken/draco-viewer/readme.md

 ## Uninstallation (Linux Desktop Integration)

 To remove the desktop integration and files installed by `installers/ubuntu.sh`:
-1. Remove the launcher script: `rm -f ~/.local/bin/drc-viewer-launcher` (or the path used by your `ubuntu.sh` if different, e.g., `~/.local/share/drc-viewer/drc-viewer-launcher.sh`).
+1. Remove the launcher script: `rm -f ~/.local/share/draco-viewer/draco-viewer-launcher.sh`.
-2. Remove the parent directory if it was created specifically for the launcher and is now empty: `rmdir ~/.local/share/drc-viewer` (if applicable).
+2. Remove the parent directory if it was created specifically for the launcher and is now empty: `rmdir --ignore-fail-on-non-empty ~/.local/share/draco-viewer`.
-3. Remove the .desktop file: `rm -f ~/.local/share/applications/drc-viewer.desktop`
+3. Remove the .desktop file: `rm -f ~/.local/share/applications/draco-viewer.desktop`
-4. Remove the icon file: `rm -f ~/.local/share/icons/hicolor/scalable/apps/drc-viewer.png`
+4. Remove the icon file: `rm -f ~/.local/share/icons/hicolor/scalable/apps/draco-viewer.svg`
-5. Remove the MIME type definition: `rm -f ~/.local/share/mime/packages/application-x-drc.xml`
+5. Remove the .drc MIME type definition: `rm -f ~/.local/share/mime/packages/application-x-drc.xml`
+6. Remove the .glb MIME type definition: `rm -f ~/.local/share/mime/packages/model-gltf-binary.xml`
-6. Update the MIME database: `update-mime-database ~/.local/share/mime`
+7. Update the MIME database: `update-mime-database ~/.local/share/mime`
-7. Update the icon cache: `gtk-update-icon-cache -f -t ~/.local/share/icons/hicolor`
+8. Update the icon cache: `gtk-update-icon-cache -f -t ~/.local/share/icons/hicolor`
-8. (Optional) You can remove the project directory itself (including `node_modules`) if you no longer need the source code or installed dependencies.
+9. (Optional) You can remove the project directory itself (including `node_modules`) if you no longer need the source code or installed dependencies.

 ## Troubleshooting
-*   **File icons not showing for `.drc` files (Linux):** Log out and log back in, or restart your computer.
-Ensure `drc-viewer.png` is present in the source directory when `installers/ubuntu.sh` is run.
+*   **File icons not showing for `.drc` or `.glb` files (Linux):** Log out and log back in, or restart your computer.
+Ensure `drc-icon.svg` is present in the source directory when `installers/ubuntu.sh` is run.
 *   **Electron Application doesn't start:**
     *   Ensure Node.js and npm are installed correctly.
     *   Ensure you have run `npm install` in the project directory.